VisionLabs/FaceEngineExamples/example2/README.md

 # Example 2
 ## What it does
-This example demonstrates how to estimate a face quality on an image and to detect attributes on an face.
+This example demonstrates how to estimate a face quality on an image and to detect attributes on a face.

 ## Prerequisites
 *As said in the introduction page, this repository doesn't provide SDK headers, libraries and tools;
 you have to obtain them from VisionLabs.*

-This example assumes that you have read the **FaceEngine Handbook** already (or at least have it somewhere nearby for reference) and know some core concepts, like memory management, object ownership and life-time control.
+This example assumes that you have read the **FaceEngine Handbook** already (or at least have it somewhere nearby for reference) and are familiar with some core concepts, like memory management, object ownership and life-time control.
 This sample will not explain these aspects in detail.

 ## Example walkthrough